Authentication

 |---|---|

-| Password storage | bcrypt hash |
+| Password storage | bcrypt hash (admin login: argon2id) |

-| Session management | None — credentials with every request |
+| Session management | None — credentials on every request |

 | Logout | Not possible (browser caches credentials) |